MatthewNielsen27/Mallard/README.md

 ## The rational

-> Test-driven development guides your work towards an end goal while ensuring all previously achieved goals are still met
+> Test-driven development guides your work towards an end goal while ensuring all previously achieved goals are still met.

 ### Features